 The impact of sugar on metabolism doesn’t stop with weight gain because it also turns off the body’s system that is responsible for controlling appetite.
 That means that the body feels the need to eat more and thus develop insulin resistance.

 How to help your metabolic rate?

-- Don’t consume sugared liquid but drink water or milk
+- Don’t consume sugared liquid, but drink water or milk instead.

-- Eat fiber that helps to have less absorption of carbohydrate in the gut.
+- Eat fiber as it helps to have less absorption of carbohydrates in the gut.
 It also helps the brain to receive a signal that you are full.

-- Exercise as it can help to lower insulin levels, reduce stress (thus also stress-related eating), increases the metabolic rate.
+- Exercise can help to lower insulin levels, reduce stress (thus also stress-related eating), and increase the metabolic rate.

 What Is Sugar Metabolism?
 Accessed from: https://www.livestrong.com/article/471055-what-is-sugar-metabolism/rel=”nofollow”